RS1 Maps

 3.3.
 Share a bookmark

 If you want to share a bookmark, click the share button that appears when you open a bookmark (the second one on the left).
-A personalized link will be created and copied to your device's clipboard and you can easily share.
+A personalized link will be created and copied to your device's clipboard and you can easily share it.

-If you want to share several bookmarks (as a set) or also share their content, you can find more information in section 3.6.
-Import/Export bookmarks and in 8.
+If you want to share several bookmarks (as a set), you can find more information in section 11.
+Import/Export bookmarks/drawings and in 8.
 Share a map.

 3.4.
 Open in another application